Treasury Pool Investments

 Q: Do you have any investment style preferences?

 A: When investing in domestic large cap equities, we use an index fund.
-The University's domestic mid-cap and international equity managers' style are both value and growth.
+Both value and growth styles are used in the University's domestic mid-cap , global, and international equity mutual funds.
 The Small-cap manager favors value.